Peer deletes Irish PM 'Indian' tweet

 Last November, after Irish Foreign Minister Simon Coveney said he wanted to see a united Ireland within his lifetime, Lord Kilclooney tweeted that Mr Coveney was "hoping to undermine the Indian".

-At the time, the peer was widely criticised, and after initially defending the tweet, the peer then withdrew it, acknowledging it had "caused upset and misunderstanding".
+He was widely criticised, and after initially defending the tweet, the peer then withdrew it, acknowledging it had "caused upset and misunderstanding".

-"I am no way racist and accept that Varadkar is 100 percent Irish Citizen," he wrote.
+"I am no way racist and accept that Varadkar is 100 percent Irish Citizen," he wrote at the time.

+On Friday, Lord Kilclooney was asked if he had learned any lessons from the latest controversy, and if any of his friends or family had advised him to stop using Twitter.

+The peer replied he had learned that there were lots of "nasty" and "foul-mouthed" people around and claimed Twitter "brings out the worst of some people".